-We've worked in Tanzania since 2005, building healthy communities, strengthening inclusive education systems, and supporting people to develop secure and resilient livelihoods.
+We've worked in Tanzania for over forty years, building healthy communities, strengthening inclusive education systems, and supporting people to develop secure and resilient livelihoods.
 We currently operate in seven regions in mainland Tanzania, as well as on Zanzibar.

 We reached 75,000 people across all our programmes in 2018-19.

 Interactive theatre performances reached 18,003 people, engaging them with issues surrounding teenage pregnancy.

 Our livelihoods programming is supporting 2,000 entrepreneurs with technical advice, skills development, and expert mentoring

 In Lindi, one of the regions with the highest rates of teen pregnancy in the country, teams of youth volunteers are using an innovative combination of drama and participatory learning to empower girls, and engage community gatekeepers on the issue.

 Through interactive theatre and workshops, young people are empowered to tell their stories – including to those in positions of power - and advocate for change, while performances within communities help to raise awareness of risks and educate young people on healthy behaviours.

 Our Inclusive Education programme focuses on pre- and primary schools, working to empower all children to access high-quality education that allows them to reach their full potential.

 We focus on the most marginalised young people, particularly those living with disabilities, those in crisis situations, and hard-to-reach girls.
 We work to develop teachers’ knowledge and skills in child-centred learning, improve school management, encourage community support for local schools, and develop comprehensive child protection and safeguarding systems.